 - Barnes and Medical View Apartments: 242 potential units of multifamily workforce housing

-- Winfield Apartments: potential 160 unit acquisition rehabilitation of currently existing affordable housing units
+- Winfield Apartments: 160 unit acquisition rehabilitation of currently existing affordable housing units

 - Copper Range: El Paso County issued Private Activity Bonds (PAB) for this 240 unit workforce multifamily complex